Mechanitis: Life history

 The species are primarily forest butterflies and they are found at sea level and as high as 3000 ft above sea level in rainforests and humid forests.
 Female members of the genus Mechanitis lay their eggs in clusters on the small hairs found on the leaves of poisonous plants in the genus of solanum and in the family Apocynaceae.
 When the elongated white eggs hatch, the larva – caterpillars – feed in groups on the foliage.
 Some eggs clusters are also laid on food plants, which can result in them being destroyed by predators.
 Up to three egg clusters can be found on one plant, but only one is found per leaf.
 If a female Mechanitis is disturbed while laying the eggs on the upper side of a leaf, she flies away but returns to the same leaf to continue ovipositing.
-The egg clusters of the Mechanitis isthmia can range between 30 to 60 eggs.
+The egg clusters of the Mechanitis isthmia can range between 30 and 60 eggs.
 Those plants which are exposed to direct sunlight during most of the day are chosen for ovipositing.
 Most egg clusters are to be found on leaves less than a meter above the surface.
 After the eggs develop into larvae, the larvae begin to feed themselves from the leaf on which they were laid, and later move on to other leaves.
 Feeding is performed in tight groups in intervals.
 Sometimes one group rests, while another one feeds.